thumbliner/thumbliner/toys.md

 ---

-> “A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from truth.”<br>
+> “The first principle is that you must not fool yourself—and you are the easiest person to fool.”<br>
-> — Daniel Kahneman
+> — Richard P. Feynman

 ---